 These two objectives could be seen as being in conflict with one another; efficiency demands reducing high-cost customer-facing operations such as call centers, while retention demands a high-touch, high satisfaction customer experience.
 Luckily, digital communication rides to the rescue, resolving the conflict, and opening new opportunities to accomplish both goals.

-As we’ve covered in our recent blog post, Making Sense of Digital Healthcare Trends, there is a deep, multigenerational, and growing demand from health plan consumers for more and improved digital interaction with payers.
+There is a deep, multigenerational, and growing demand from health plan consumers for more and improved digital interaction with payers.
 Gartner predicts that “by 2020, a customer will manage 85% of the relationship with an enterprise without interacting with a human.”
 Cognizant surveyed health plan members in 2018 and found that “Compared with 2016, digital adoption has increased across all channels and all ages, and members want still more digital capabilities from payers.”
 This chart from McKinsey shows the shift in preference for digital channels for key activities over just the last two years:

 One of the key member engagement strategies for health plans is clear: give your members options in accomplishing tasks, connecting with you, and satisfying their information needs.
 This is a concept called omnichannel communications.